 Use the 2-minute rule which states that a task should be easy as possible that it can be done within 2 minutes.

-We have to bear in mind the importance of creating achievable task.
+We have to bear in mind the importance of creating an achievable task.

 - Small measures of progress maintain momentum over the long-run.

-- Faster completion of productive task hastens development of productive and effectiveness attitude.
+- Faster completion of productive task hastens the development of productive and effectiveness attitude.